derNarr/achrolab/doc/install.rst

 .. _achrolab_install:

-How to install *achrolab* on your computer
+How to Install *achrolab* on Your Computer
 ==========================================

 The easiest way to get all the code is to clone it directly from